freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 With `link` being the link of the original article.

-## How to update trending articles
+## How to Update Trending Articles

 > [!TIP]
 > Changing the articles in the footer at least once a month means giving a boost to the linked articles on Google results.